-How To See (and Handle) Humans Who Harm—Abusers
+How To Identify (and Handle) Humans Who Harm—Abusers and Psychopaths

-As someone who spent a great portion of my life surrounded by abusers, I had to learn how to see (and handle) humans who harm.
-So I want to share my personal opinion on this topic…
+As someone who spent a great portion of my life surrounded by abusers (and psychopaths), I had to learn safety skills—how to identify and handle these humans who harm.

-We encounter abusers anywhere we travel or live.
-They pass before us—even on television.
-However, most humans don’t know when they’re witnessing an abuser.
+For we can encounter abusers (and psychopaths) anywhere we travel or live.
+They pass before us, including on television.

-I define an abuser as one who has a pattern of harming—whether they harm strangers, acquaintances, household members, employees, institutions, or leaders.
+I define an abuser as one who has a pattern of harming—whether they harm strangers, acquaintances, household members, relatives, employees, institutions, leaders, or nations.

 Abusers might be rich or not.
 Abusers might be white or not.
 Abusers might be old or not.
 Abusers might be male or not.